AudithSoftworks/Basis/readme.md

 ### Features

 * [Back-end] _Completely localized routes_ - access your endpoints and URLs in your own language, with Unicode support.
-* [Front-end/UI] _Back-end control panel_ - comes with built-in control panel, featuring sample pages for your to expand upon.
+* [Front-end/UI] _Back-end control panel_ - comes with built-in control panel, featuring sample pages for you to expand upon.
 * [Front-end/UI] _Custom web-fonts, web typography support_ - build and use your own web-fonts with included toolset, from any TTF/OTF fontsets.
 * [DevOps/CI/CD] _Docker support_ - fully Dockerized package with pre-built PHP 5.6 and 7.0 containers.